 - Do not share logins or passwords.
 (Students should share passwords with parents/guardians.) - Do not bypass the school web filters and security settings. - Do not share or post any personally identifiable information that could help someone locate or contact a student.
-This includes such things as e-mail address, full name, home or school address, phone number, parent or guardian names, or school name. - Do not use or develop programs and/or content to harass others, hack, or change others' files. - Students may create, access, and/or share digital content intended for educational purposes as a part of a lesson or learning opportunity only. - Students are strongly encouraged to store all digital content within the HCSD's approved Google Drive and/or as directed by their teachers.
-The HCSD Technology Department manages and supports both Google Drive in compliance with all state and federal laws. - Digital content must be school and age-appropriate. - Students may not utilize the device to access, create, and/or share inappropriate content/materials.
-Inappropriate content may include, but is not limited to, explicit or implicit references such as the following: - o Alcohol, tobacco, or drugs - o Gangs - Obscene language or nudity - o Bullying or harassment - O Discriminatory or prejudicial behavior - O Violent or any other criminal behavior
+This includes e-mail address, full name, home or school address, phone number, parent or guardian names, or school name. - Do not use or develop programs and/or content to harass, hack, or change others' files. - Students may create, access, and/or share digital content intended for educational purposes only as part of a lesson or learning opportunity. - Students are strongly encouraged to store all digital content within the HCSD's approved Google Drive and/or as directed by their teachers.
+The HCSD Technology Department manages and supports both Google Drive in compliance with all state and federal laws. - Digital content must be school and age-appropriate. - Students may not use the device to access, create, and/or share inappropriate content/materials while on campus OR off-campus using the HCSD device.
+Inappropriate content may include, but is not limited to, explicit or implicit references such as the following: - o Alcohol, tobacco, or drugs - o Gangs - Obscene language or nudity - o Bullying or harassment - o Discriminatory or prejudicial behavior - O Violent or any other criminal behavior